Rizvan337/Imagify/README.md

 - ✏️ Convert text into AI-generated images
 - 💬 Clean, modern UI using Tailwind CSS
 - 🔐 Secure user authentication (JWT-based)
-- ☁️ Image hosting and cloud integration (optional)
 - 📦 Built with Vite for lightning-fast frontend
 - 🔄 Backend API with Express.js and MongoDB